Bayesian measures of leverage and influence: Multivariate perturbations

-So that the conformal local influence measures the proportion of total influence attributable to a perturbation in direction $\epsvec^i$.
-Likewise the conformal local leverage measures the proportion of total leverage.
+Hence the conformal local influence/leverage measures the proportion of total influence/leverage attributable to a perturbation in direction $\epsvec^i$.
 Univariate perturbations give conformal local influence and leverage statistics for each observation

 which are the proportional contributions of observation $i$ to $\pW$ and $\pD^*$, respectively.